What is the Intellectual Property Customs Recordation?

 The intellectual property right holder achieves the purpose of intellectual property protection by requesting the customs to detain the suspected infringing goods.
 There are two main enforcement methods for customs to detain goods suspected of infringing rights.

-Ex officio: The customs finds that import and export goods are suspected of violating registered intellectual property rights, and notifies the intellectual property right holder in writing.
+The customs finds that import and export goods are suspected of violating registered intellectual property rights and notifies the intellectual property right holder in writing.
 The intellectual property right holder shall notify the customs within 3 working days from the date of delivery of the notice whether to apply to detain the suspected infringing goods.
 If the intellectual property right owner applies to detain suspected infringing goods within the specified time and provides a guarantee, the customs shall detain the suspected infringing goods.

-Since the ‘on application’ method requires the intellectual property right holder to conduct a large number of investigations in advance to be able to grasp the import and export information of the suspected infringing goods.
-It is relatively rare to apply for the detention of suspected infringing goods.
+Since the ‘on application’ method requires the intellectual property right holder to conduct a large number of investigations in advance to be able to grasp the import and export information of the suspected infringing goods, It is relatively rare to apply for the detention of suspected infringing goods.
 However, after the intellectual property rights holders have registered their intellectual property rights at the customs, the customs have the obligation to protect the registered intellectual property rights.
 Therefore, in practice, the “ex officio” law enforcement model is relatively common.

 Reviewing Period